 If you sell a product that ships in a box to a Spanish address, you have an Extended Producer Responsibility obligation in Spain.
 Period.
 There is no minimum revenue threshold, no "small seller" exemption, and no grace period for foreign companies.
-One shipment to one Spanish customer means you need to be registered with ECOEMBES.
+One shipment to one Spanish customer means you need to be registered — in Spain's producer register and with a PRO like ECOEMBES.

 Most e-commerce brands discover this the hard way — usually when Amazon.es starts asking for a producer registration number, or when a Spanish customer files a complaint.
 By then you're already non-compliant and scrambling.
 This guide walks you through the entire process so you can get it sorted properly the first time.